flevi29/steam-smurf/README.md

 ## How it works

-Here are the steps it takes :
+Here's what the script does :
+- Validates variables, and if something is wrong/missing it asks for user input
 - Shuts down currently running Steam process
 - Logs in with provided smurf account info
 - Launches provided title